Film Treatment for "The Shohola Five"

 ACT ONE: Five survivors of the wreck, all Confederate prisoners, are able to slip away during the melee each vowing to avenge their compatriots who were not so lucky as to survive the wreck or the war.
 Short intros and back stories of each of the five survivors.

-Survivor 2 secretly helps sabotage the Sultana steamboat on April 27, 1865, north of Memphis killing over 1,100 people, many of whom were Union prisoners of war who survived infamous Andersonville Prison, an event largely overshadowed by the president's recent assassination.
+Survivor 2 secretly helps sabotage the Sultana steamboat on April 27, 1865, north of Memphis killing over 1,100 people, many of whom were Union prisoners of war who survived the infamous Andersonville Prison, an event largely overshadowed by the president's recent assassination.
+His "practice" was the sinking of the smaller Eclipse steamboat in January 1865 on the Tennessee River near Paducah, KY, with 38 Union soldiers perishing.

-FINAL SCENE: Survivor 5 amid the ruins of the Peshtigo Fire weeps for the things he has seen in his short lifespan.
+FINAL SCENE: Survivor 5 amid the ruins of the Peshtigo Fire weeps for the things he has seen and done in his short lifespan.

 CHARACTER LIST: